 Notice the digital compression sound on the Facebook video.
 The YouTube upload is much cleaner.

 It’s clear that these companies are looking for any opportunity to gain an edge over their competition, and once the video features have gone as far as they can, audio will be next in line to help one company rise above the other.
 In that regard, there’s no denying Periscope’s audio dominance leaves Twitter poised to take the lead, and a recent decision by tech pub The Verge to exclusively use Periscope for their CES Live Coverage could be an early confirmation of just that.
 Either way, the next few days will be pivotal in the live streaming arms race and we say, watch your back Facebook because Twitter is already winning.
+We will just have to see what happens and who will take the lead in providing for its consumers.

 From One Ear To Another,